-For nearly 30 years, the Cheyenne River Youth Project has been bringing joy to families on Christmas day through our annual Christmas Toy Drive.
+For more than 30 years, the Cheyenne River Youth Project has been bringing joy to families on Christmas day through our annual Christmas Toy Drive.
 The Christmas Toy Drive is not just about the gifts that children receive under their tree – it is about the gift of hope and wishes fulfilled.

 In keeping with our hard work of also incorporating more Lakota language, culture and life ways into all of our programs, we have named our long-running, deeply beloved program the Wo Otúh’an Wi Toy Drive.
 Wo Otúh’an Wi means “the moon of giving away presents” and it captures the spirit of the Christmas season and of Santa Claus in a way that also resonate with traditional Lakota values.

 Many of our children suffer the effects of poverty everyday, continuously going without, knowing that luxuries like new toys or clothes are simply not available to them.
 Our children handle this reality with an incredible grace and humility that is truly touching.
 This is why watching their faces on Christmas morning, as we arrive with their gifts, is so special for us.

 The program does take a lot of preparation and dedication on the part of our staff and volunteers, as well as our wonderful donors.
 CRYP accepts “Dear Santa” letters from October-late November and passes them on to friends and organizations all over the country.
 These generous individuals then choose gifts with personal attention to each child’s particular dreams and wishes.
 The gifts are sent to CRYP for sorting and wrapping by a tireless group of community volunteers who work day and night to have the work completed by Christmas Eve.
 Santa and his elves are then up bright and early on Christmas Day to hand deliver each family’s gifts.